tomthecarrot/arcore-for-all/README.md

 14. **Create an AAR from the modified aar directory**: `jar cvf arcore_client.aar -C aar-tmp .`

 After the above steps, you will have a modified `arcore_client.aar` with device verification stripped.
 Now you can replace the AAR in your project and build to any hardware-capable Android device!

+## Android (pre-Nougat) Build Instructions
+The official library has a minimum SDK version of Android 7.0 (Nougat).
+See [@kenfast's research for installing on pre-7.0](https://github.com/tomthecarrot/arcore-for-all/issues/70#issue-257430177).

 ## Unity Build Instructions
 Coming soon